iljah/hdintegrator/INSTALL.md

 after which you'll find the main program in `hdintegrator/hdintegrator.py` and all the integrands in `hdintegrator/integrands/`.
 It is also possible to install hdintegrator using `pip install hdintegrator` but due to technical reasons this method will only install integrands implemented in Python.
+See the local install section for further details.

 ## Prerequisites